 Facilities Management maintains the college's buildings and grounds with concern for security and safety.
 Campus facilities and grounds are inspected on a regular basis to ensure that broken windows, locks and repairs are made in an expeditious manner.
 The College Police Department also receives information from the campus community regarding unsafe facility condition (including steps and handrails), damaged roadways, overgrowth of shrubbery and other areas in need of repair.
 This information is forwarded to the Facilities Management in a timely manner.
-We encourage community members to promptly report any maintenance concerns to the Facilities Management via a School Dude work order at:
+We encourage community members to promptly report any maintenance concerns to the Facilities Management at 903-675-6206.
+Facilities Management personnel will place safety notices in construction zones and other hazardous areas.